 Western Bumble bee

 Western bumble bees are a medium sized (1-2cm) bumble bee with a short head.
-The abdomen is colour variable but all individuals have a band of yellow hair on their body in front of the wing base.
-The tip of the abdomen (its 'bum') is usually white.
+The abdomen colour can vary, but all individuals will have a band of yellow hair on their body in front of the wing base.
+The very tip of the abdomen is usually white.

 You Can Help!

 -Limit the use of pesticides and use more organic methods

 -Learn more about this species and its biology